mimikun/silicon.lua/README-original.md

 **silicon** is a lua plugin for neovim to generate beautiful images of code snippet using [silicon](https://github.com/aloxaf/silicon)

-This repository is fork. original README is [here](README-original.md).

 <video src = "https://user-images.githubusercontent.com/79555780/198016165-7a47ac6c-e329-4025-8d66-f9b34bd52658.mp4"></video>

 ## ✨ Features